-The Central Florida Veterans Memorial Park will honor those who left our community and never returned and help heal those who did come home.
+The Central Florida Veterans Memorial Park honors those who left our community and never returned and helps heal those who did come home.

-The Memorial will be located adjacent to the new VA Medical Center (VAMC) overlooking a tranquil lake and a short walk to the campus chapel, nursing home and assisted living facility.
-It will truly be a special place to both remember the names of Central Floridians who died while serving our country and to mourn our losses.
-This memorial will also be a peaceful place for patients, families and friends to heal, pray, relax, reflect and connect with their loved ones.
+The Memorial is located adjacent to the new VA Medical Center (VAMC) overlooking a tranquil lake and a short walk to the campus chapel, nursing home and assisted living facility.
+It truly is a special place to both remember the names of Central Floridians who died while serving our country and to mourn our losses.
+This memorial is also a peaceful place for patients, families and friends to heal, pray, relax, reflect and connect with their loved ones.

 Please help us honor those who left our community and never returned and help heal those who did come home.
+The Endowment Fund has been established for continued maintenance of the Memorial and will continue to be funded by Donors.
 You can contribute on line by clicking the green button.
 Major outright gifts of cash or stock qualify for naming your gift in honor or in memory of a loved one.

 In addition, some donors prefer setting up a trust that provides them income during their lifetime and a contribution to the Park as well.
 The CFVMP Foundation accepts gifts of life insurance and bequests.
 Please consult your tax advisor before making such gifts.
-For more information, please contact COL DeLloyd Voorhees, USA (Ret), President, at 407-620-1158 ; Maj Gen Douglas Metcalf, USAF (Ret), Vice President, at 407-256-4400 or Billy Enfinger, USA (Frm), Secretary, at 407-855-6169.
+For more information, please contact COL DeLloyd Voorhees, USA (Ret), President, at 407-620-1158 ; Maj Gen Douglas Metcalf, USAF (Ret), Vice President, at 407-256-4400 Ronald Lowry, Vice President, at 407-697-2207, or Billy Enfinger, USA (Frm), Secretary, at 407-855-6169.

 This Memorial is a joint community project with the use of land provided by Lake Nona Land Development and with control of use, design, monument specifications, and events to be retained by the Central Florida Memorial Park Foundation, Inc. RLF architects of Winter Park has contributed substantial design and engineering related services on a no fee basis.
 No member of Central Florida Veterans Memorial Park Foundation, Inc. receives compensation for services.